ashibh21/ashibh21/README.md

-✨I'm Ashish currently a First Year IT student at KIET and aspiring software developer.
+✨I'm Ashish currently a 2nd Year IT student at KIET and aspiring software developer.
 My interest lies in field of Software Development, DevOps and Web Security.
 Occasionaly I do participate in Hackathons and I have a love relationship with Programming :-)✨

 Connect with me 😃